 Scottsdale recreation classes and programs

-Most City of Scottsdale Board and Commission meetings are cancelled at least through the end of March unless the public body has a specific business or statutory need to meet.
+City of Scottsdale Board and Commission meetings are cancelled temporarily unless the public body has a specific business or statutory need to meet.

-In cases where the board or commission needs to meet, remote participation is encouraged.
+In cases where the City Council, board or commission needs to meet, remote meeting technology will be used.

-Public comment will be taken via email.
-Check ScottsdaleAZ.gov search “boards and commissions” for information and schedules specific to different city boards and commissions.
+Search “boards and commissions” on ScottsdaleAZ.gov for information and schedules specific to different city boards and commissions.